weathermaker/bundyfx.github.io/_posts/2016-12-4-dynamic-inventory-with-consul-and-ansible.md

 If you would like to use this same container image to run through this scenario you will need to add a `group_vars/all/vars.yml` file with the SSH password for the image which is: `Password101` and the username: `app-admin`

-In a production scenario you would also want to setup health checks in that your container's would leave (`consul force-leave`) the cluster if they failed certain health checks.
-This way Ansible would not attempt to deploy to them if they are offline.
+In a production scenario, you would want to setup health checks to determine the state of the node.
+If these health checks fail the node *can* be removed from Consul and thus updating the inventory.
+A node can leave Consul by running `consul force-leave`.

 ### Conclusion

 Ansible is a great tool for Configuration Management.
-Coupled with new age tools such as Consul for dynamic inventory and you've got yourself a truly flexible system that requires no manual *touch-ups* to get nodes configured.
+Couple it with a new age tool such as Consul for dynamic inventory and you've got yourself a truly flexible system that requires no manual *touch-ups* to get nodes configured.